envytools/envytools/hwdocs/display/nv01/pdac.rst

 .. reg:: 32 nv01-pdac-pal-mask Palette index mask

    Stores the palette index mask.
+This register is set to 0xff on DAC reset.

 DAC config